orix-software/orix-software.github.io/docs/developer_manual/kernel/primitives/xvalues.md

 ## Get the processname with the PID

-A = contains the POD
+A = contains the POI

 X = KERNEL_XVALUES_GET_PROCESS_NAME_WITH_PID